 On the other hand, dietary supplements are products that one can't consume as a sole item of a meal or a diet.

-To help you avoid instances of misbranding, we’ve listed 7 factors which can be used to determine whether the product is a beverage or a dietary supplement.
+To help you avoid instances of misbranding, we’ve listed 7 factors that can be used to determine whether the product is a beverage or a dietary supplement.

 The FDA considers statements and graphics on product labels, websites, and social media while evaluating a product's representation and intended use.